 Storytellers, readers, fans of genre writing—we welcome you home.

 Pursue your passion and join the Pocket MFA, a 12 week creative writing program with the rigor and community of graduate-level instruction at home and on budget.

 We Make Contests Come to You

-Every month, Literistic collects an exhaustive list of deadlines for submissions to literary publications, contests and fellowships, which is sent out via email to our subscribers.
-We know so well the friction and frustration of searching for the right opportunity at the right time—we want to make that journey easier, no matter your genre or experience.
+Every month, Literistic collects an exhaustive list of deadlines for submissions to literary publications, contests, and fellowships, which is sent out via an email newsletter to our subscribers.
+We know so well the friction and frustration of searching for the right opportunity at the right time—and we want to make that journey easier, no matter your genre or experience.